4 Steps to Naturally Eliminate Gas and Bloating

 - If it is produced in the small intestine, there will be intense abdominal discomfort because gas is trapped in the small intestine.
 Small intestinal gas indicates bacterial overgrowth.

 - If gas is produced in the large intestine, there is flatulence.
 Flatulence tells us to look at diet and food combining principles.

-2. Next, following the seven principles of the Body Ecology Diet, especially the Principle of 80/20, may be enough to control excessive gas in both the large intestine and the small intestine.
+Following the 7 Principles of the Body Ecology Diet, especially the Principle of 80/20, may be enough to control excessive gas in both the large intestine and the small intestine.

-3. If there is still too much gas produced in the small intestine, you may want to try to starve the bacteria that have taken over this area.
-This means:
+If there is still too much gas produced in the small intestine, you may want to try to starve the bacteria that have taken over this area.